 Easy to Customize

 Wood can be carved, turned, or shaped into almost any design you would like.
 It’s great for both builders and homeowners who want something unique.
-At H.A.
-Stiles, we make small and large batches of custom wood parts to match your exact needs, making it easy to keep things consistent across big projects.
+H.A.
+Stiles supplies custom wood balusters in small and large quantities, making it straightforward to keep profiles consistent across a full project.

 Simple to Repair